thms/alive/README.md

 Utasinoraptor 83%
 Diorajasaurus 82%
 Phorusaura 83%
-Corboceratops 83%
+Carboceratops 83%

 ## Strategy
 Geminitan and Ardentismaxima: use for closing out fights, rather than for opening, since they are hard to kill, but may not have much left afterwards
-Indoraptor Gen 2: cautious strikes until opponent slows it down, then mutual fury plus definite rampage or just defnite rampage.
+Indoraptor Gen 2: cautious strikes until opponent slows it down, then mutual fury plus definite rampage or just definite rampage.